 Declared a UNESCO Biosphere Reserve in 1980, Shiga Kogen Highlands cradles an important alpine ecosystem, home to numerous unique flora and fauna.
 A mixed landscape of woodlands, swamps, ponds and high moors is criss-crossed by an array of hiking trails – from well-maintained sealed and elevated walkways to less readily identifiable trails leading deep into the forest and toward the mountain peaks.

 Numerous hotels and guesthouses are spread through Shiga and Kita-Shiga, enticing visitors to stay and escape the worst of the summer heat and humidity in the world below.

-Due to heavy snow in winter, the road is only open between May and mid to late-November but in that time, offers drivers a beautiful drive on well-maintained roads.
+Due to heavy snow in winter, the road is only open between late-April and mid to late-November but in that time, offers drivers a beautiful drive on well-maintained roads.
 Upon opening in spring, visitors can enjoy snow walls lining either side of the road as the pass the higher points near Yokoteyama and Shirane.

 Driving the route is a great way to move to and from Yamanouchi but make sure to check advisories as the road can close from time-to-time as a precaution, when activity is detected or expected at Mt.
 Shirane.
 Mt.
 Shirane is an active volcano and your personal safety should be your first priority.
 The Japan Meteorological Agency provides real-time advice and warnings for the entire country.
 Prior to visiting Shirane, we recommend checking the following website.